olson-sean-k/wax/README.md

 let glob = Glob::new("site/img/logo.svg").unwrap();
 ```

+Not only are APIs designed for portability, **but so too are glob expressions**.
-Regardless of platform or operating system, globs always use the same format and
+Regardless of platform or operating system, globs support the same features and
+use the same syntax. **Glob expressions are distinct from paths**, which [differ
+in syntax and features](#schemes-and-prefixes) on each platform.

-**are distinct from paths**.
-In particular, forward slash `/` is **always** the
+In glob expressions, forward slash `/` is the only path component separator and
-path separator and back slashes `\` are forbidden (back slash is used for escape
+back slashes `\` are forbidden (back slash is used for escape sequences, but the
-sequences, but the literal sequence `\\` is not supported).
-This means that it
+literal sequence `\\` is not supported).
+This means that it is impossible to
-is impossible to represent `\` in nominal path components, but this character is
+represent `\` in nominal path components, but this character is generally
-generally forbidden as such and its disuse avoids confusion.
+forbidden as such and its disuse avoids confusion.

 Globs enforce various rules regarding meta-characters, patterns, and component
 boundaries that reject [nonsense expressions](#errors-and-diagnostics).
 While
 these rules can sometimes make glob expressions a bit more difficult to compose,
-they also make glob expressions more consistent and easier to reason about.
+they also make glob expressions more consistent, easier to reason about, and
+less prone to errors.

 ## Patterns